proxy-wasm/spec/abi-versions/v0.2.1/README.md

 ## Properties

 > **Warning**
-> Properties are implementation-dependent and not stable.
+> Properties are implementation-dependent and not stable across
+> different versions of the same host.

 ### Functions exposed by the host